Samina-Karim/MiniGamesProject/README.md

 -- after the 3rd round we will compare user score with computer score to decided who is the winner in the whole game -- Enjoy playing this game and wish you luck :)

-###Design and created by Haider ###

-Here's your text with spelling and grammar corrections:

-"I contributed to the 'MiniGamesProject', specifically focusing on the 'Number Guesser' game, a fun number prediction game where the user has to try to guess the number.
-As a developer, I implemented the following features:

-1. I allowed the user to guess a number.
-2. I allowed the user to receive hints based on the number they chose.
-3. I allowed the users to see the previous numbers they have chosen.
-4. Designed an easy-to-use interface with a hot-cold theme that matches the aesthetics of the website.

-Challenges I faced included ensuring that my text does not go over the designated container.
-To address this, I referenced previous lecture notes and YouTube tutorials to set the CSS attributes.

 Technologies and Tools I used include HTML, CSS, and JavaScript, along with the assistance of Git, GitHub, YouTube, ChatGPT, and VS Code.